Emotion-Aligned Contrastive Learning Between Images and Music: Introduction

 Building upon this body of work, we address the task of emotion-supervised music retrieval from image queries.
 To the best of our knowledge, this problem has not been previously addressed in the literature.
 Retrieving emotionally-relevant music from images introduces several benefits.
-Using non-language queries can be more intuitive at times: i.e., emotions can be conveyed more expressively through images or music than through language.
-In addition, automatically matching emotionally-similar images and music can encourage the creation of more compelling multimedia content.
+Using non-language queries is sometimes more intuitive, and automatically matching emotionally-similar images and music can encourage the creation of more compelling multimedia content.

-To this end, we propose \textit{Emo-CLIM}: a framework for \underline{Emo}tion-Aligned \underline{C}ontrastive \underline{L}earning Between \underline{I}mages and \underline{M}usic.
-Our approach learns an emotion-aligned joint embedding space between images and music, in which embeddings of emotionally-similar images and music are close together.
+To this end, we propose \textit{Emo-CLIM}: a framework for \underline{Emo}tion-Aligned \underline{C}ontrastive \underline{L}earning Between \underline{I}mages and \underline{M}usic.\footnote{Code is available at \href{https://github.com/shantistewart/Emo-CLIM}{https://github.com/shantistewart/Emo-CLIM}} Our approach learns an emotion-aligned joint embedding space between images and music, in which embeddings of emotionally-similar images and music are close together.
 We then directly leverage these joint embeddings for emotion-supervised cross-modal retrieval.
 In contrast to prior work \cite{Won-2021-emotion_embedding_spaces, Doh-2023-speech_to_music} which use triplet loss functions, we use a supervised contrastive loss—which has the benefit of comparing across all items in a training batch.
 Furthermore, our loss is modality-symmetric, unlike \cite{Won-2021-emotion_embedding_spaces, Doh-2023-speech_to_music}, allowing the embedding space to be used for both image-to-music and music-to-image retrieval.
 Our key contributions can be summarized as follows:

 \begin{itemize}[leftmargin=*] \item To the best of our knowledge, Emo-CLIM is the first framework that learns an affective alignment between images and music audio.
 This framework is distinct from existing literature that aligns music with other modalities.